solspace/craft-freeform/packages/frontend/react/README.md

 - Conditional show/hide is client UX only (not a security boundary)

+## Password visibility

+Enable **Show Password Toggle** on the Pro Password field to add a Show/Hide button.
+It is off by default.
+The input remains masked initially and is masked again on native form reset or when its controlled value is cleared.
+The manifest supplies `frontend.config.showPasswordToggle` and translated `passwordToggleLabels`.
+Use the `passwordToggle` theme class override to customize the button.
+No extra stylesheet is required; password storage and submission behavior are unchanged.

 ## Email typo suggestions

 Enable **Suggest email corrections** on an Email field to offer corrections for common domain typos after the visitor leaves the field.
 It is off by default.
 For example, `Jane+sales@gmial.com` prompts “Did you mean Jane+sales@gmail.com?” with a **Use suggestion** button.
 The address changes only when that button is activated.
 Suggestions never block submission or replace server-side validation.